marceloadsj/jsxstate/README.md

 [Value](https://github.com/marceloadsj/jsxstate/blob/master/src/components/Value/api.md) - How to render the finite or infinite state of a machine

+[Send](https://github.com/marceloadsj/jsxstate/blob/master/src/components/Send/api.md) - How to trigger events on a machine

 [Matches](https://github.com/marceloadsj/jsxstate/blob/master/src/components/Matches/api.md) - How to render components based on a finite or infinite state

-[Send](https://github.com/marceloadsj/jsxstate/blob/master/src/components/Send/api.md) - How to trigger events on a machine

-_WIP ..._

 ### Hooks: